How to Sign Up for Military: Quick Steps for Enlisting Today

 • Education benefits

-Don’t rush this step.
+No need to rush this step.

 Meeting Your Recruiter and Privacy Considerations

-Privacy is important when sharing personal info.
+Don’t forget that privacy matters when sharing personal info.

-But they also have quotas to meet.
+Remember, recruiters are there to help, but they also have quotas to meet.

 Frequently Asked Questions